chrislojacono/adventure-logbook-capstone/README.md

 # The Adventure Logbook
 ![AdventureLogbookLogo](https://user-images.githubusercontent.com/66916708/101431299-35153c00-38cc-11eb-9dac-6155df5d3bd9.png)
 This is my capstone project for my front-end development semester at The Nashville Software School.
 It is a single page application for the user to find the best quality rock climbs in any area, store them in their To-Do List and then add them to their Logbook once they have completed them.
-It shows weather in the area of the climb and if any other user has logged it their comments will appear in the details modal.
+It shows weather in the area of the climb and if any other user has logged it their comments will appear in the details modal

 ## The Motivation
 Rock Climbing is my passion, outside of web development, so I took this oppurtunity to build an application I could use to keep track of climbs that I would like to do in the future, and store the ones from the past.
 I always found it difficult to find crags near an area I was traveling without doing lots of research, so this app makes all the planning easier.